 Crabapple, LLC v.
 United States, 2:07-cv-00263 (W.D.
 Wash.).
 Represented a national title insurance company that issued a clear title insurance policy to Crabapple, LLC on its purchase of real property that was subsequently seized by the IRS pursuant to federal tax liens not discovered in the title search.
 The dispute centered over whether the federal tax liens were valid and properly filed.

-Estate of George Bartell Jr., v.
+Estate of Bartell v.
 Comm’r, 147 T.C.
-No. 5 (August 10, 2016).
-Prevailed in case involving a reverse 1031 exchange for a build-to-suit property for an S corporation drug store chain.
+140 (2016).
+Prevailed in a case involving a reverse 1031 exchange for a build-to-suit property for an S corporation drug store chain.

-Raymond & Robin Marshall, No. 003351-12.
+Marshall v.
+Comm’r, No. 003351-12.
 Represented a real estate developer in a case arising from his participation in a tax shelter shielding $2.8 million in income.
-Following motions for summary judgement, the IRS conceded that the proposed assessment was outside the statute of limitations because the extended six year statute did not apply to overstatements of basis.
+Because the taxpayer had not received notices sent to the TEFRA partnership that had been involved in the shelter, an assessment was made against the taxpayer in a subsequent collection due process case.
+The IRS conceded that the proposed assessment was outside the statute of limitations because the extended six year statute did not apply to overstatements of basis.

 LaDow v.
 Comm’r, No. 10132-08.
 Represented wife of tax shelter promoter in Tax Court case resulting in full government concession that wife was entitled to innocent spouse relief.

 Browning v.
 Comm’r, T.C.
 Memo.
 2011-261 (2011).
-Successfully tried case in Tax Court involving offshore employee lending arrangement whereby the government asserted it had a 6 year statute of limitations due to fraud; Tax Court found no fraud in 3 of the 6 years; the 3 years of no fraud were the years when substantial taxes had been assessed so it was a significant victory for the client.
+Successfully tried case in Tax Court involving offshore employee lending arrangement whereby the government asserted it had an unlimited statute of limitations due to fraud; Tax Court found no fraud in 3 of the 6 years; the 3 years of no fraud were the years when substantial taxes had been assessed so it was a significant victory for the client.